chrisglein/chrisglein.github.io/rum-runner/README.md

 <tr><th colspan="2">Example</th></tr>
 <tr>
 <td width="150px"><img class="card" src="rulebook/investment.png" width="150px" height="250px"/></td>
-<td>The raid text at the bottom of this card requires that the pirate pay 🟡 equal to the number of 🟡 on the investment to trash it, otherwise it remains in play.</td>
+<td style="vertical-align: middle;">The raid text at the bottom of this card requires that the pirate pay 🟡 equal to the number of 🟡 on the investment to trash it, otherwise it remains in play.</td>
 </tr>
 </table>